About the Mural at Roncesvalles and Garden

 About the Work

-Entitled The First Peoples, the mural presents the stories of the indigenous peoples who first walked the land where Roncesvalles Village now stands.
+Entitled The First Peoples Leading to the Eighth Fire, the mural presents the stories of the indigenous peoples who first walked the land where Roncesvalles Village now stands.
 A few local buildings from the last century emerge from the word ‘Roncesvalles’ which is heavily intertwined with foliage.
 Some tree elements are being added.
 Integrated into the wordmark is a symbol for The Eighth Fire.

 About the Artists